dharmatin/source-code/README.md

 API for New launch PPP and referral dashboard.
 ## Development

+### install depedencies
+we use npm shrinkwrap instead npm install, to install all depedencies you can run :
+> npm shrinkwrap

 ### run service with npm
 run service on local
 * Create your own connection.js configuration from example.connection.js